 First off, write a script.
 It should include an intro that explains the characters and the core of the video.
 Then, it should have the development that introduces more elements complicating the story.
 Finally, there should be the conclusion and the resolution where you reveal the main idea.

 The final step is visualization.
-Think of what visual elements create the intro, the development, and the conclusion of your stop motion animation.
+Think of what visual elements create the intro, the development, and the conclusion of your stop motion animation and use storyboard software to merge them into one whole.
 What will you choose ‒ wide-angle or detail shots?

 As a rule, stop motion video technique is used to create 6 or 15-second clips.
 However, you spend about 14 hours to create those brief 15-second movies; what is more, you use around 250 photos.
 Before you get started, you have to calculate the timing of your stop-motion moves.